wwlwong/RoadSafety/README.md

 Ketan Khanna<br>
 William Wong<br>

+Problem:<br>
+In the past 10 years, the number of fatilities caused by traffic collision ranges between 34 - 78 per year.

 This project attempts to classify the severity of injury (None, Minimal/Minor, Major, or Fatal) using data from all traffic collisions events where a person was either Killed or Seriously Injured (KSI) from 2006 – 2020.
+In doing so, patterns from road conditions and behaviour could be identified to develop traffic control policies as well as infrastructure design for city neighbourhoods.

 The Dataset was last updated on May 1, 2021
 Dataset can be downloaded from the Toronto Police Services Website for Total Killed or Seriously Injured (KSI) Collisions